Standard Operating Procedures

 Client prospecting procedure checklist

-Client prospecting procedure checklist lists tasks according to important dates with the client.
-Within 24 hours of scheduling meeting with prospect the items are: Record all client details into CRM and send prospect welcome letter and introductory packet.
-One week before meeting the item is contact prospect to see if they have any questions, and to see how they are doing gathering the necessary information (if required).
-Three days before meeting the items are prepare agenda and do any social media research to find commonalities or topics of conversation with prospect.
-Day before meeting contact prospect to confirm, give directions or parking instructions and answer any questions.
-Day of meeting make sure office or meeting room is clean and presentable and eliminate distractions (turn off phone, etc.).
-Day after meeting items are send email to prospect, summarizing what you discussed and reviewing next steps, and if prospect was a referral, reach out to source to let them know you connected and thank them for the referral.
+A flow chart shows an example procedure for client onboarding.
+The top arrow shows what to do within 24 hours of scheduling meeting with the prospect, the to dos include record all client details into CRM and send prospect welcome letter and introductory packet.
+The second arrow shows what to do one week before meeting, which is to contact prospect to see if they have any questions, and to see how they are doing gathering the necessary information (if required).
+The next arrow shows what to do three days before meeting, and the items are prepare agenda and do any social media research to find commonalities or topics of conversation with prospect.
+The next arrow shows what to do day before meeting, which is to contact prospect to confirm, give directions or parking instructions and answer any questions.
+The next arrow shows what to do the day of meeting, including make sure office or meeting room is clean and presentable and eliminate distractions (turn off phone, etc.).
+The final arrow shows what to do day after meeting, which is to send email to prospect, summarizing what you discussed and reviewing next steps.
+And if prospect was a referral, reach out to source to let them know you connected and thank them for the referral.

 Flow chart